tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** kasane replaced saberlight, ari replaced moon, whitemon replaced dubu
+**How did this roster happen?** A couple of pieces changed since last TI.
+Saberlight went to Shopify Rebellion and relatively unknown commodity kasane became TSM's offlaner.
+MoonMeander finally got to step down from active play and found Ari, a former competitive Heroes of the Storm player, to take his place.
+Lastly, DuBu went back to SEA and was replaced by Whitemon from T1.

 **How was their DPC year?** 900 points